zuozhenggh/learning-library/developer-library/orcl-db-cicd-for-devs/intro/intro.md

 - Create an autonomous database and sameple schemas
 - Use SQLcl to create a baseline of an Oracle Database schema
-- Commit the baseline to a git repository
 - Create and track database object changes with SQLcl
 - Apply the changes to a new schema and see the results